mittelmark/rsfp/README.md

 ## VIGNETTES

 Vignettes are tutorial on how to use a package.
+If the user calls the the `rsfp-src.R` script with the `--new-package` function there will be automatically a package vignette file created which is called `PACKAGENAME-vignette.Rmd`.
+In this the user can write a litte tutorial for the package.
+During the package build procedure using the `--build` option this file is automatically copied to the package vignettes folder.
+If you prefere to use an other name you just manually copy this file between calling `--process` and `--build` this file to the vignette folder.

 ## BACKGROUND